-Select the encounter template to link with the presenting issue.
+Select an encounter template from the alphabetically sorted list to link with the presenting issue.
 This automatically inserts the encounter template when a provider creates an encounter from appointments booked with this presenting issue.

 You can link a presenting issue to only one encounter template.
 However you can link the same encounter template to multiple presenting issues.

 💡 Tip: When you are configuring your encounter templates, you can also link to and create new presenting issues from within the template.
 For more information, see Creating encounter templates.

 To add additional search terms for the appointment reason, type each search term followed by a comma (,).

 💡 Tip: When patients search for an appointment reason and they type any of the term, this reason appears as an option.

 To insert a note for your staff for all appointments booked with this presenting issue, type the note.
 For example, remind staff that appointments for a bladder infection require the preparation of a urine drip.